7 Eleven Logo

 7 Eleven Logo 1958

-After the upgrade, the 7-Eleven emblem was turned to the left.
-The shadow under the horizontal element of the figure was painted black.
-The designers regrouped the name of the chain of stores and placed it diagonally, as in the 1945-1950 version.
-Moreover, the text was black, and the sign “7” was gray.
-The rounding at the corners of the massive trapezoid disappeared – thin straight lines appeared instead.
-The plinth was replaced with solid horizontal stripes that began on the left side of the rectangle and ended on the right.
-Beneath them was the phrase “DAIRY STORES” in wide, white, sans-serif letters.
+After modernization, the 7-Eleven emblem was rotated to the left.
+The shadow under the horizontal element of the figure was colored black.
+The designers regrouped the name of the store chain and placed it diagonally, as in the 1945-1950 version.
+In addition, the text became black, and the “7” sign became gray.
+Gone were the rounded corners of the massive trapezoid – thin, straight lines appeared.
+The plinth was replaced by solid horizontal stripes, which began on the left part of the rectangle and ended on the right.
+The phrase “DAIRY STORES” was printed below them in wide white sans-serif letters.

 1960 – 1963